Eleanor Smith MP chaired a parliamentary roundtable discussion on Tuesday 16 October 2018, supported by Roche Diabetes Care.

 care.
 The group identified four interconnected themes and made several recommendations to improve the uptake of health

 apps.
 These themes and recommendations are as follows:

 1/ Facilitating greater data sharing

-For the full potential of health apps to be realised within the NHS it is vital that there is effective data flow and
+For the full potential of health apps to be realized within the NHS there must be effective data flow and

 interoperability between apps and traditional services, for example by linking data from apps with an individual’s patient

 record.
 Interoperability through suitable platforms and engagement criteria should be incorporated within plans for joined-up

 national electronic patient records.
 Attendees referenced the ‘Blue Button’ concept – developed by the US Government